lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 This section describes an approach that EDHOC peers can use upon receiving EDHOC messages, in order to fetch/validate authentication credentials and to process External Authorization Data (EAD) items.

+The transport mechanism provided by EDHOC for conveying EAD items is defined in {{Section 3.8 of RFC9528}}.
+In particular, an EDHOC message_x can include one dedicated EAD field EAD_x, for x = 1, 2, 3, or 4.
+In turn, an EAD field can include one or more EAD items.

-As per {{Section 9.1 of RFC9528}}, the EDHOC protocol provides a transport mechanism for conveying EAD items, but specifications defining those items have to set the ground for "agreeing on the surrounding context and the meaning of the information passed to and from the application".
+As per {{Section 9.1 of RFC9528}}, specifications defining those EAD items have to set the ground for "agreeing on the surrounding context and the meaning of the information passed to and from the application".

 The approach described in this section aims to help implementers navigate the surrounding context mentioned above, irrespective of the specific EAD items conveyed in the EDHOC messages.
 In particular, the described approach takes into account the following points: